-By the twilight years of the 20th Century, the hat had faded from ubiquity to a status nearer to the anachronistic.
+Unfortunately, by the twilight years of the 20th Century, the hat faded from ubiquity to a status nearer to the anachronistic.
 It was a sad time for hat lovers and the not-so-hirsute-headed alike.
 But today we’re seeing something of a renaissance when it comes to hat-wearing, though largely among specific subsets of society cough-cough-hipsters.

-There has always been once place, however, where the hat transcends the dictates of style: it’s a place called the Great Outdoors.
+There has always been once place, however, where the hat transcends the dictates of style: the Great Outdoors.
 From the fisherman to the camper to the hiker, any dedicated outdoorsman will tell you his hat is one of the most important components of his gear.

-Good hiking hats should be able to keep your face and neck protected from the sun, your head dry even during driving rains, and should be able to help keep you warm or cool depending on the climate.
-(It’s true: a quality same hat can keep you cooler or warmer!
-For example, packing the top of your hat with fabric can help trap in heat.
-And did you know that Babe Ruth tucked a leaf of wet cabbage under his cap to keep cool during games on hot days?
-Well he did!
-But that’s gross; don’t do that.)
+Good hiking hats should be able to keep your face and neck protected from the sun, your head dry even during driving rains and should be able to help keep you warm or cool depending on the climate.

 Perhaps no activity merits the use of a truly great hat like long-distance hiking: long hikes can take you through varied terrain and temperatures and can see the weather shift time and again.
 That means you need a hat that’s ready to perform no matter what you encounter along your trek!
 And as you might have guessed… we’re about to share a few of our favorite hiking hats with you.